emartinez-usgs/demo/README.md

 # demo
-Just a temporary demo project.
+Just a temporary demo project...

-Fixed.
+Some more content!

+A subsequent change!